 Yes, this is a Chase card.
 It’s important to mention that this card has been recently reported to be part of 5/24.
 But, The IHG® Rewards Club Premier Credit Card is one of the best hotel rewards cards.
 Here are a few reasons why it’s worth your consideration:

-- One free hotel night every account anniversary year at any eligible IHG property worldwide
+- One hotel reward night after every account anniversary at any eligible IHG property worldwide

 - Automatic Platinum Elite membership status (room upgrades, 10% redemption bonus, etc.)